-The directors regard The Standard Club Limited ("Standard Club"), a company limited by guarantee and registered in Bermuda (no. 1837), as the immediate and ultimate parent undertaking and ultimate controlling party by virtue of its 100% shareholding in Standard Ireland.
+Following the merger of the North and Standard group the directors regard NorthStandard Limited ("NorthStandard"), a company limited by guarantee and registered in the United Kingdom (no. 505456), as the ultimate parent undertaking and controlling party by virtue of its 100% control of The Standard Club Ltd, which has a 100% shareholding in Standard Ireland.

-Copies of the consolidated financial statements of Standard Club can be obtained from the registered office: Swan Building, 26 Victoria Street, Hamilton HM 12, Bermuda, and from the website:
+Copies of the consolidated financial statements of NorthStandard Limited can be obtained from the registered office: 100 The Quayside, Newcastle upon Tyne, NE1 3DU, UK, and from the website: